-- 2 Into that happy number, Lord, Us weary sinners take; Jesus, fulfil thy gracious word, For thine own mercy's sake. - 3 Turn back our nature's rapid tide, And we shall flow to thee, While down the stream of time we glide To our eternity. - 4 The well of life to us thou art, Of joy the swelling flood; Wafted by thee, with willing heart, We swift return to God. - 5 We soon shall reach the boundless sea, Into thy fulness fall: Be lost and swallow'd up in thee - Be lost and swallow'd up in thee, Our God, our All in All.
+- Into that happy number, Lord, Us weary sinners take; Jesus, fulfil thy gracious word, For thine own mercy's sake. - 3 Turn back our nature's rapid tide, And we shall flow to thee, While down the stream of time we glide To our eternity. - 4 The well of life to us thou art, Of joy the swelling flood; Wafted by thee, with willing heart, We swift return to God. - b We soon shall reach the boundless sea,Into thy fulness fall:Be lost and swallow'd up in thee,Our God, our All in All.

-- SECOND HYMN.

-- 1 O who, in such a world as this, Could bear his lot of pain, Did not one radiant hope of bliss Unclouded yet remain?
+- 1 O who, in such a world as this,

+- Could bear his lot of pain,

+Did not one radiant hope of bliss

+Unclouded yet remain?

 - 2 That hope the sov'reign Lord has given,

-Who reigns above the skies; Hope that unites the soul to heaven By faith's endearing ties.
+- Who reigns above the skies; Hope that unites the soul to heaven By faith's endearing ties.

 - 3 Each care, each ill of mortal birth,

 Is sent in pitying love,

-- To lift the ling ring heart from earth, And speed its flight above.
+- To lift the ling'ring heart from earth, And speed its flight above.

 - 4 And every pang that wrings the breast,